-When reviewing studies with other vulnerable populations, including pregnant women, fetuses, neonates, handicapped persons, and individuals with impaired decision-making capacity, the IRB will request review by an expert consultant, as needed.
+When reviewing studies with other vulnerable populations, including pregnant women, fetuses, neonates, handicapped persons, and cognitively impaired, the IRB will request review by an expert consultant, as needed.
 If the IRB regularly reviews research involving a vulnerable category of subjects, one or more individuals who are knowledgeable about and experienced in working with these subjects should be included as IRB members (refer to policy on vulnerable subjects for more detail section 3.7.6 - Vulnerable Populations).